Skip to main content

 AB Trend Tool Icon

 This category contains a number of regular (in terms of the data time interval, such as monthly), univariate times series plotting, and forecasting tools.
 Central among these are tools for creating ARIMA and extended exponential smoothing forecasting models which can be used to create items such as a weekly sales forecasting model.
 Both of these methods develop forecasts based on systematic, time-related elements in the values of the target variable.
-Specifically, they pick up elements of trend (longer term, fairly consistent upward or downward movement in the target variable) and seasonality (cyclical patterns that repeat over time).
+Specifically, they pick up elements of trend (longer-term, fairly consistent upward or downward movement in the target variable) and seasonality (cyclical patterns that repeat over time).

 To provide a concrete example of these elements, a time series model of tablet computer sales would likely reveal a positive trend in sales along with a strong seasonal pattern of higher sales near Christmas and before the start of the school year.
 If neither trend nor seasonality is present in the target variable, the forecast values of the target variable are likely to fall on a straight line based on the weighted mean value of the target for the most recent values of the target.
 This is likely to be an unsatisfying finding for a user, but it indicates that there is no real structure in the data with respect to only time-related elements (trend and seasonality).
 In these cases, more general predictive modeling methods may be more useful in developing forecasts than the time series tools.